 The inherent flaws in the finger-to-nose test mean that it can be successfully challenged.
 An experienced New Jersey DWI / DUI defense attorney will cross-examine the arresting officer about the driver's performance on the finger-to-nose test, and establish that the results could just as easily show that the driver wasn't impaired.

-All of the DWI defense attorneys at Levow DWI Law have been trained in the Standardized Field Sobriety Tests (SFSTs) by the National Highway Traffic Safety Administration (NHTSA) instructors.
+All of the DWI defense attorneys at Levow DWI Law, P.C. have been trained in the Standardized Field Sobriety Tests (SFSTs) by the National Highway Traffic Safety Administration (NHTSA) instructors.
 Evan Levow is a qualified instructor in the SFSTs.
 This means that we are going to know if and when the officer in your case administered the field tests to you properly.
 If not, we will seek to have your arrest suppressed, or will attempt to demonstrate that the exercises you performed are of limited evidential value.